Burndown Chart explained including an example

-- Burndown Charts are easy to use and read
+- These are easy to use and read

-- Burndown Charts clearly visualise the performance of the team
+- These charts clearly visualise the performance of the team

-- Burndown Charts also clearly visualise what has yet to be achieved
+- These charts also clearly visualise what has yet to be achieved

-- Burndown Charts have a motivating effect on the team
+- These charts have a motivating effect on the team

-- The use of burndown charts helps the project manager and team to keep a full overview
+- The use of these charts helps the project manager and team to keep a full overview

 Cons of a Burndown Chart